Updated:

 pages and looked over the drawing closer.
 This was the same basic fuel

-injection design being used it was just drawn a little different and then I knew that this was indeed the patent that Bessemer sold
+injection design being used it was just drawn a little different.
+I knew that this was indeed the patent that Bessemer sold

-their engines under and the original patent for the low pressure fuel
+their engines under and probably the original patent for the low pressure fuel

-feeder for which the writes were originally owned by Daniel M. Tuttle then
+feeder for which the rights were originally owned by Daniel M. Tuttle.

-Co.
-I have no hard evidence of this theory but the fact remains
+some point.
+I have no hard evidence of this but the fact remains

 that the design of this low pressure fuel injected engine seem to follow